 Many people relocate to other countries primarily for lifestyle reasons.
 With the prospect of sunny weather, reduced living costs.
 And a more relaxed lifestyle proving to be very tempting.

 However, more practical considerations could be motivating some aspiring expatriates.
 Particularly at a time when conditions in the global economy remain subdued.

 According to research by Ipsos Global Public Affairs.
 Nearly half of all workers would think about accepting a job offer in another country.
 If it meant they could get a ten percent pay increase.

 This suggests many of the expats who are arranging a foreign exchange comparison may be employees looking to take advantage of career opportunities.
 Rather than retirees who are seeking to settle down in sunnier climes.

 The findings also indicate that economic problems in their home country may be making some people willing to consider heading to other parts of the world.

-Ipsos, which carried out the survey in 24 nations, also discovered that 36 per cent would be put off working abroad if they felt they were not being adequately compensated, while 36 per cent cited an unwillingness to leave friends and relatives behind.
+Ipsos, which carried out the survey in 24 nations.
+Also discovered that 36 percent would be put off working abroad.
+If they felt they not adequately compensated, while 36 percent cited an unwillingness to leave friends and relatives behind.